Before you apply for a patent

 Check if someone else has protected a similar invention

 You may be wasting time and money developing technology that has already been invented or patented?
-It is therefore a good idea to check which rights exist in Norway, and avoid spending time and energy developing a product that others have the rights to.
+It is therefore a good idea to check which rights exist in Norway and other countries, and avoid spending time and energy developing a product that others have the rights to.

-A search in our database gives you access to publicly available informasjon on Norwegian patents and patent applications.
+Norway: A search in our database gives you access to publicly available informasjon on Norwegian patents and patent applications.
 The database is free of charge and open to all users.
+Search our database

 We can carry out a preliminary search for you